IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 inventory information as well as to perform multi-domain TE path computation, the P-PNCs report the full packet network, including all the information that the MDSC requires to perform TE path computation.
-In particular, one TE node is reported for each router and one TE link is reported for each intra-domain IP link.
+In particular, one TE node is reported for each IP router and one TE link is reported for each intra-domain IP link.
 The packet topology also reports the IP LTPs terminating the inter-domain IP links.